What you need to know before your next sale.

-If you want to reach your goal, you are going to have to do some effective planning both before and during your sale.
-If you merely hand out your student fundraising packets and expect them to go out and sell, don't be surprised by your lack of results in the end.
+If you want to reach your goal, you must do some effective planning before and during your sale.
+If you merely hand out your student fundraising packets and expect them to go out and sell, don't be surprised by your lack of results.

-Some sponsors mistakenly feel that the purpose for the sale should be enough to inspire their students to sell.
-While this is an important factor, don't assume that it’s going to be enough.
+Some sponsors mistakenly feel that the purpose of the sale should be enough to inspire their students to sell.
+While this is important, don't assume it will be enough.
 Nevertheless, you usually get out what you end up putting in.

-Here are 3 questions to ask before your next school fundraiser:
+Here are three questions to ask before your next school fundraiser:

 1. Did We Establish Our Fundraising Goal?

-This may sound obvious; however it really isn't so straight forward for many sponsors.
-There are organizations that need to raise money, yet they don't feel that establishing a purpose is necessary.
-They believe that once they have the money they will then figure out how to spend it.
+This may sound obvious; however, it isn't so straightforward for many sponsors.
+Some organizations need to raise money, yet they don't feel that establishing a purpose is necessary.
+They believe that once they have the money, they will figure out how to spend it.

-This is actually backwards thinking.
-Every fundraiser should have a specific purpose and once that's established, the amount of money needed to achieve it can be determined.
-There are many people who won't support a fundraiser unless they know where the money's going to be spent.
-This also gives you the opportunity to establish trust and accountability.
+This is backward thinking.
+Every fundraiser should have a specific purpose; once that's established, the money needed to achieve it can be determined.
+Many people won't support a fundraiser unless they know where the money will be spent.
+This also allows you to establish trust and accountability.
 Once people see that the money was spent where it was intended, they will be more likely to support future campaigns.

-Make sure that your students are working towards your goal by reminding them to sell every day.
-Elementary school wide fundraisers usually do daily announcements over the intercom.
+Ensure your students work towards your goal by reminding them to sell every day.
+Elementary school-wide fundraisers usually make daily announcements over the intercom.
 Some schools take it further by incorporating periodic prize drawings into their announcements.
-If you are a high school group, you can actually track your fundraising progress by asking your students to show you their order forms at various times during the sale.
-High school students can also receive various types of incentives during their check-in dates, like the money game.
+If you are a high school group, you can track your fundraising progress by asking your students to show you their order forms at various times during the sale.
+High school students can also receive various incentives during check-in dates, like the money game.